-By either assuming or predicting that innovation occurs exclusively in "the North," the Product Life Cycle theory (Vernon 1966) and its current variants (Krugman 1979; Grossman and Helpman 1991; Grossman and Helpman 1990) rule out the possibility of innovation in "the South."
-This reflects the situation at a time when these theories have been established.
-R&D in developing countries at the time was sporadic, usually implemental in nature, and lacking real technological breakthroughs.
+By either assuming or predicting that innovation occurs exclusively in "the north," the product life cycle theory (Vernon 1966) and its current variants (Krugman 1979; Grossman and Helpman 1990, 1991) rules out the possibility of innovation in "the south."
+This reflects the situation at the time when these theories were established.
+Research and development in developing countries at the time was sporadic, usually incremental in nature, and lacked real technological breakthroughs.

 However, this stylized pattern has begun to change since the mid-1990s.
-First, multinationals are doing an increasing amount of R&D in emerging economies, notably in India, China, and the leading nations in Eastern Europe (Zhao, 2006; Branstetter et al., 2008; Branstetter and Foley, 2010).
+First, multinationals are doing an increasing amount of R&D in emerging economies, notably in India, China, and the leading nations in Eastern Europe (Zhao 2006; Branstetter et al. 2008; Branstetter and Foley 2010).
 This shift has occurred against a backdrop of rising globalization of R&D, more generally.
-Between 1999 and 2009, the R&D expenditure of all foreign affiliates of U.S. firms almost doubled (Barefoot and Mataloni, 2011).
-However, in China, these expenditures more than doubled just between 2004 and 2010, and in India they grew by a factor of ten over the same period.12 Second, the nature of multinational R&D in emerging economies has changed from a pure adaptation of existing technologies to also including some cutting-edge R&D on par with that undertaken in developed economies (UNCTAD 2005).
+Between 1999 and 2009, the R&D expenditure of all foreign affiliates of US firms almost doubled (Barefoot and Mataloni 2011).
+In China, these expenditures more than doubled just between 2004 and 2010, and in India they grew by a factor of ten over the same period.11 Second, the nature of multinational R&D in emerging economies has changed from a pure adaptation of existing technologies to include some cutting edge R&D on par with that undertaken in developed economies (UNCTAD 2005).

 Some work has been done to address these changes.
-Grossman and Rossi-Hansberg (2008) provide a theoretical model of offshoring that also includes skillintensive tasks.
+Grossman and Rossi-Hansberg (2008) provide a theoretical model of offshoring that includes skill-intensive tasks.
 Puga and Trefler (2010) investigated innovation in emerging markets in a theoretical context in which it was treated as mostly incremental.
-Zhao (2006) suggested that by using closely-knit internal technological structures as an alternative mechanism to protect their intellectual property in countries with weak IP legal environments, MNCs are increasingly conducting R&D in countries with less developed intellectual property rights systems, such as India and China.
+Zhao (2006) suggested that by using closely knit internal technological structures as an alternative mechanism to protect their intellectual property in countries with weak IP legal environments, MNCs are increasingly conducting R&D in countries with less developed intellectual property rights systems, such as India and China.
 However, systematic study on this topic is still insufficient.